it3xl/cmd-multiple-commands-from-under-csharp/README.md

 ## Useful to know

 * Use **ExecAndShowCatched** method if you need to intercept CMD outputs in your C#.
 You can store or analyze it.
-* **ExecAndShow** allows to debug in an interactive session, i.e. where you can see the console window.
+* **ExecAndShow** method allows to debug in an interactive session, i.e. where you can see a console window.
-* I put all logic and methods in a single file for an usefulness of automation professionals.
+* I put all logic and methods to a single file for an usefulness of automation professionals.
 Feel free to decompose it.